santiagosayshey/DigiBrain/content/index.md

 ---
-title: Welcome to Quartz
+title: Ahoy!
 ---

-This is a blank Quartz installation.
+# Welcome!

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is mostly a collection of notes accumulated through my Computer Science degree at the University of Adelaide.
+I'm using this as a way to store and organise my notes, and to make them available to others.
+I hope you find them useful!